 The ordered list of nodes on which a particular resource group can be allocated.
 The nodes listed in the failover domain must be within the same cluster; however, the failover domain does not have to include every node in the cluster.
 The administrator defines the initial failover domain when creating a failover policy.
-This list is transformed into the run-time failover domain by the failover script the run-time failover domain is what is actually used to select the failover node.
-FailSafe stores the run-time failover domain and uses it as input to the next failover script invocation.
+This list is transformed into the run-time failover domain by the failover script the run-time failover domain and uses it as input to the next failover script invocation.
 The initial and run-time failover domains may be identical, depending upon the contents of the failover script.
-In general, FailSafe allocates a given resource group to the first node listed in the run-time failover domain that is also in the FailSafe cluster membership; the point at which this allocation takes place is affected by the failover attributes.
+In general, FailSafe allocates a given resource group to the first node listed in the run-time failover domain that is also in the FailSafe membership; the point at which this allocation takes place is affected by the failover attributes.